2019 Kyoto Prize Laureates

 Dr. Gunn led the Sloan Digital Sky Survey, which produced a three-dimensional digital cosmic map encompassing a broad region.
 He played a leading role in the project, including planning, instrument development, and data analysis, and contributed to the elucidation of the evolutionary history of the universe.
 He also published many pioneering astrophysical theories.
 Through these achievements, he has provided us a significant understanding of the universe.

-Dr. Gunn proposed the SDSS project (1) by designing a 2.5-m wide-field telescope that served as the backbone of the project (2), a sensitive ultra-large mosaic CCD camera (3), and a multi-object spectrograph that enabled the simultaneous measurement of 640 celestial bodies (4).
-This project commenced in 1992 with seven U.S. institutions and a Japanese group, and observations began in 2000.
-As observational data and research accomplishments were published, the number of participating institutions increased to 25.
-By 2009, 230 million celestial bodies were cataloged, and the spectra of 930,000 galaxies, 120,000 quasars, and 460,000 stars were obtained (5).
-Through the publication of the SDSS astronomical catalog, including a homogeneous and overwhelming amount of information, many discoveries were made.
-Thus, the SDSS is now regarded as the most successful project in the history of observational astronomy.
+Dr. Gunn led the design of the key hardware components of the SDSS, a 2.5-m wide-field telescope (2), an ultra-large mosaic CCD camera (3), and a multi-object spectrograph that acquires spectra of 640 celestial objects simultaneously (4).
+This project commenced in 1992 with seven U.S. institutions and a Japanese group, and regular observations began in April, 2000.
+As the data and research results were published, the number of participating institutions increased to 25.
+By 2009, 230 million celestial objects were cataloged, and the spectra of 930,000 galaxies, 120,000 quasars, and 460,000 stars were obtained (5).
+Through the publication of the SDSS astronomical catalog, containing an overwhelming amount of homogeneous information, numerous discoveries were made by many astronomers at institutions all over the world.
+Thus, the SDSS is now regarded as one of the most successful projects in the history of observational astronomy.

-The data on galaxy distribution obtained by the SDSS were combined with data on the temperature fluctuation of cosmic microwave background radiation to reveal that the fraction of normal matter in the universe is less than 5%, whereas the rest of the universe is composed of dark matter (approximately 25%) and dark energy (approximately 70%) (6).
-Today, this finding has been established as a standard model of the universe.
-For further investigation of dark matter and dark energy and elucidation of the origin of the structure of the universe, the SDSS provides fundamental data to the cutting-edge research that connects particle physics and cosmology.
+The three-dimensional cosmic map of galaxies made from the SDSS contributed to the elucidation of the evolutionary history of the large-scale structure of the universe (6, 7).
+The SDSS data also led to the discoveries of numerous distant quasars (8), gravitational lenses (9), and new populations of low-temperature brown dwarf star (10).
+The data on the large-scale galaxy distribution obtained by the SDSS were combined with the data on the temperature ﬂ uctuation in the cosmic microwave background radiation to reveal that the fraction of normal matter in the universe is less than 5%, whereas the rest of the universe is composed of dark matter (25%) and dark energy (70%) (11).
+Today, this fi nding has been established as the standard model of the universe.

-Dr. Gunn not only led the SDSS, but also published many pioneering astrophysical theories (12), including a method that determines the degree of ionization of the past universe (13).
-He has also made significant contributions to the development of various innovative observation instruments.
-As modern astronomy research has progressively become fragmented, Dr. Gunn is a rare astronomer who has produced outstanding achievements in theory, observation, and instrument development.
-Dr. Gunn is trusted by researchers and engineers worldwide owing to his leadership in a large-scale survey that led to a breakthrough in astronomical observations and made a significant contribution to our understanding of the universe.
-He is, without a doubt, a worthy recipient of the Kyoto Prize.
+Dr. Gunn not only led the SDSS, but earlier in his career also published an important idea that determines the degree of ionization of the early universe (12) as well as many other pioneering astrophysical theories (13).
+He has also made major contributions to the development of many other innovative astronomical instruments.
+As modern astronomical research has progressively become more specialized, Dr. Gunn is a rare astronomer who has produced outstanding achievements in theory, observation, and instrument development.

-(7) Eisenstein DJ, et al. (2005) Detection of the baryon acoustic peak in the large-scale correlation function of SDSS luminous red galaxies.
-The Astrophysical Journal633: 560‒574.
+(6) Eisenstein DJ et al. (2005) Detection of the baryon acoustic peak in the large-scale correlation function of SDSS luminous red galaxies.
+The Astrophysical Journal 633: 560‒574.

-(9) Fan X, et al. (2001) High-redshift quasars found in Sloan Digital Sky Survey commissioning data.
+(8) Fan X et al. (2001) High-redshift quasars found in Sloan Digital Sky Survey commissioning data.
 IV.
 Luminosity function from the fall equatorial stripe sample.
-The Astronomical Journal121: 54‒65.
+The Astronomical Journal 121: 54‒65.